runemadsen/rune.js/index.md

 ### Paths

 The path is the most complex shape, as it can consist of multiple subpaths made up of straight lines or bezier curves.
-Paths can also be open.
+Paths can also be open, and fill rules can be used to subtract one subpath from another.

+MORE

+fillrule

 ### Moving shapes around